Feuerwerk/fpgaNES/README.md

 ADV7513 HDMI chip to the FPGA.
 But kindly they added solder points for the audio pins so i was able to access them trough some GPIO pins of the FPGA getting 44.1 kHz Audio directly through the HDMI connection.
-The hdmi video resolution is 640x480 at a framerate of 50 Hz having 2x2 display pixels per nes pixel.
+The hdmi video resolution is 640x480 at a framerate of 50 Hz having 2x2 display pixels per NES pixel.
 Beside the HDMI audio pins i soldered a NES Four Score to the GPIO-Port to simply plug/unplug the controllers to the FPGA.

 The following tests are from http://wiki.nesdev.com/w/index.php/Emulator_tests.

 Passed Tests:

 CPU)